 - A warranty for parts lasting 5-12 years.

 - A warranty on labor lasting at least one year.

 AC Repairs You Can DIY

-- Clean fan blades: This is something you should do before you turn on the AC unit each summer, because the fan naturally pulls in dust and debris.
-Before you begin, switch off the power to your AC unit to avoid damage or injury.
+- Clean fan blades: Before you begin, switch off the power to your AC unit to avoid damage or injury.
 Gently clean the fan blades by vacuuming them with a soft brush, taking care not to bend or damage the blades.

-- Check fan blades: The condenser fan won’t function properly if it’s not positioned correctly.
-Examine the fan to make sure the blades don’t strike stationary parts of the condenser or otherwise malfunction.
+- Check fan blades: Examine the fan to make sure the blades don’t strike anything.

-- Lubricate the motor: It’s important to do this once a year to make sure your condenser motor runs smoothly throughout the summer.
-Be sure to use basic electric motor oil for lubrication.
+- Lubricate the motor: Do this once a year to make sure the motor runs smoothly.
+Use electric motor oil.

-- Test the condenser: Check to see that your maintenance was successful by switching the power on and setting the AC unit to run.
-Observe the condenser closely to watch for leaks or other signs of a problem.
-Confirm that the condenser and AC unit are working normally, and call a professional if you detect any other problems.
+- Test the condenser: Check by switching the power on and setting it to run.
+Watch for leaks or other signs of a problem.
+Call a professional if you detect any issues.

 What Is an AC Condenser Coil?

 The AC condenser, a metal coil located outside your home, converts refrigerant gas into liquid form.
 As the gas cools to a liquid, it releases heat outside.
 To help, a high-powered fan passes air over a condensing coil.
 Once cooled, the liquid refrigerant moves, with the help of the compressor, through the AC system to collect heat from inside.